electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/drivingassistance/_index.md

 Thanks to the large number of parameters involved, the adaptive driving assistant offers the most comfortable possible driving in the speed range from 0 to a maximum of 250 km / h and in traffic jams.
 The adaptive driver assistant uses the radar sensor installed in the front of the vehicle, the front camera and the ultrasonic sensors to permanently monitor the area around the vehicle.
 The system is also supported by a steering wheel with handle recognition in a specific steering wheel design

-### Adaptive cruise control (with Stop&Go function)
+### Adaptive cruise control with speed limiter.

-Adaptive cruise control (ACC) offers relief to drivers especially on long trips and in stop-and-go traffic.
-It maintains a preset distance to the vehicle ahead by automatically accelerating and braking.
-The driver can choose from five distance levels and adjust acceleration and control system dynamics with Audi drive select.

-The system uses radar sensors and a front camera.
-They detect vehicles ahead and measure the distance to them.

-When the system is deactivated, the distance indicator shows the distance to the car ahead and warns drivers when they are tailgating.

-ACC also includes the Stop&Go function.
-In heavy traffic, it autonomously decelerates the car to a stop.

-After a brief stop, it automatically resumes driving, following the vehicle ahead.

-After a longer stop (more than 12 seconds), the driver must tap the accelerator pedal or the control stalk on the steering column.
+The Adaptive cruise control (ACC) supports the driver by using the set within the system limits

+Speed ​​and the distance to the vehicle in front.
+If a vehicle in front is detected, it can

+System to brake or accelerate the vehicle within the system limits.
+Even in stop-and-go traffic and in The system brakes traffic jams to a standstill and can be automated again depending on the duration of the downtime approach.

-In addition to the radar sensors and front camera, ultrasonic sensors also monitor the vehicle’s immediate surroundings.
+Due to the large number of parameters involved, the adaptive speed assistant offers as much as possible comfortable driving in the range from 0 to a maximum of 200 km / h.
+The system uses radar sensors and a front camera and the ultrasonic sensors to permanently monitor the vehicle's surroundings.

+The included speed limiter helps not to exceed a previously set maximum speed when driving manually.
+The speed limiter operation can be temporarily deactivated via kick-down and the set maximum speed is exceeded.
+The function is available from approx. 30 km / h

 ### (Predictive) efficiency assist